 There are a lot of resources on the internet, in books, and from the medical community on the dangers of drug and alcohol use during pregnancy.
 However, there is not very much quality information on what you should do if you have a problem with alcohol or drugs and are pregnant.
 The simple answer is you need to quit.
-With all the treatment programs available; AA, treatment facilities, therapy, self-control, etc., why wouldn't a women be able to get help?
+With all the treatment programs available: AA, treatment facilities, therapy, self-control, etc., many see the answer as straightforward.

 Marijuana supporters put out a lot of false information about the risks to an unborn child.
-Minimizing the dangers, even going as far as to say babies born to marijuana users are less fussy and more content.
-They may choose to believe this misinformation in order to avoid facing their addiction.
+This information minimizes the dangers, even going as far as to say babies born to marijuana users are less fussy and more content.
+People may choose to believe this misinformation in order to avoid facing their addiction.

-Can cause preterm birth, low birth weight and some studies say it can cause attention problems in children.
+Marijuana: Marijuana can cause preterm birth, low birth weight, and some studies say it can cause attention problems in children.

-Babies born to cocaine users often go through withdrawal symptoms after birth.
-Fetal growth may be retarded, there is a greater risk of premature labor and abruption of the placenta.
-Babies often have low birth weight, may have feeding problems, and are at greater risk of sids.
-Children of cocaine addicted mothers may have emotional problems, short attention span, and learning disabilities.
+Cocaine: Babies born to cocaine users often go through withdrawal symptoms after birth.
+Fetal growth may be retarded, there is a greater risk of premature labor, and heightened possibility of abruption of the placenta.
+Babies often have low birth weight, may have feeding problems, and are at greater risk of SIDS.
+Children of cocaine-addicted mothers may have emotional problems, short attention span, and learning disabilities.